Upgrading on Debian / Ubuntu

 apt-get install groupoffice

-This will install the new software but doesn’t upgrade the database.
+This will install the new software and upgrades the database.
 When Group-Office open Group-Office now they will get a message that the service is unavailable at this time because an upgrade is being installed.

 sudo -u www-data /usr/share/groupoffice/cli.php core/System/upgrade -c=/etc/groupoffice/config.php